mikeferguson/robot_calibration/README.md

 The second configuration file specifies the configuration for optimization.
 This specifies several items:

+ * base_link - Frame used for internal calculations.
+Typically, the root of the URDF is used.
+Often `base_link`.
  * models - Models define how to reproject points.
 The basic model is a kinematic chain.
 Additional models can reproject through a kinematic chain and then a sensor, such as a 3d camera.
+For IK chains, `frame` parameter is the tip of the IK chain.
  * free_params - Defines the names of single-value free parameters.
 These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths, or other parameters, such as